Last Updated on March 22, 2026

 This post contains some affiliate links.
 If you make a purchase through these links, I receive a small commission at NO EXTRA COST TO YOU.

 Costa del Sol in Spain is famous for beautiful coastline, gorgeous beaches and an average of 320 days of sunshine.
-There are many towns to visit, but one of the most charming and a true gem is Nerja.
-What used to be a sleepy fishing village is now a very popular vacation destination.
-While many flock to this scenic Andalusian town to enjoy one of the 12 beautiful beaches, there are more things to do in Nerja, that also make it a great day trip from the nearby Málaga or Granada.
+There are many towns to visit, but one of the most charming and popular ones is Nerja.
+It used to be a sleepy fishing village, but now it’s a very popular vacation destination.
+It’s also one of the best day trips from Málaga and Granada.
+While many people come for the 12 beautiful beaches, there are also a few other things to do in Nerja that you can enjoy in one day.

-One of the things that make Nerja stand out among other towns on Costa del Sol, is that despite being a popular vacation spot, it retained its Andalusian charm.
-Instead of the generic looking, high rise hotels, so typical for resort towns, you will find postcard perfect white washed houses.
+There’s no doubt that Nerja is one of the most picturesque towns in Costa del Sol.
+Despite being a very popular vacation spot, it retained its Andalusian charm.
+Instead of the generic looking, high-rise hotels, so typical for resort towns, you will find postcard perfect whitewashed houses.
 The backdrop of Sierra Almijara mountains and Nerja’s location along the beautiful coast add to the town’s appeal.

-The Balcony and the nearby palm tree lined promenade is one of the liveliest spots in Nerja.
-You’ll find a few cafes and restaurants nearby, where you can stop for a bit, enjoy a drink and some people watching.
+The Balcony along with the palm tree lined promenade is one of the liveliest spots in Nerja.
+There are several cafes and restaurants nearby, where you can stop for a snack and /or drink and enjoy the atmosphere and do some people watching.
 At night the area comes alive with artists and performers.

-If you go to the left of Balcón de Europa, you will find an arch door Boquete de Calahonda.
+If you go to the left of Balcón de Europa, you will find an arch door Boquete de Calahonda (right in this spot).
 Once you go through it, there is a staircase leading down to Calahonda beach.
 Head all the way down the pathway past the beach and towards the rock formations.
 This is a really nice and scenic spot with great views.
 If you continue walking along the promenade, you will end up at Playa de Caletilla, the other beach right in the town center.

 Explore Cueva de Nerja

 The Caves are the biggest tourist attraction in Andalusia and one of the best things to do in Nerja.
-Stretching for 5 km underground, they’re are one of nature’s most amazing creations.
-The stalactites ( hanging from the ceiling ) and stalagmites ( rising from the ground ) were created by water seeping slowly through the caves, in a process that took millions of years.
-Cueva de Nerja are also home to world’s largest stalagmite, measuring in at 32 meters ( 105 ft ) tall.
+Stretching for 5 km underground, they’re one of nature’s most amazing creations.
+The stalactites (hanging from the ceiling) and stalagmites (rising from the ground) were created by water seeping slowly through the caves, in a process that took millions of years.
+Cueva de Nerja are also home to world’s largest stalagmite, measuring in at 32 meters (105 ft) tall.

 The discovery of the caves was somewhat accidental, when in 1959 five friends went out looking for bats.
 Little did they know, that when they entered a little opening, they’d discover something so magnificent.